MYTH BUSTED: Parents Don't Answer the Phone

 When our founder and CEO Russ brought my attention to the offending tweet I immediately felt my face flush and my stomach turn as I examined it for inappropriate language or maybe an accidental picture attachment?
 What in the world did I write?!

 Soooo...why was that so bad?
-You may even be thinking that you identify with those memes.
+You may even be thinking the same thing–"I never answer my phone".

 Well, Russ' point is that most parents want to talk on the phone.
 Yes, really.

 How does he know that?
 We’ve connected parents and teachers for hundreds of thousands of minutes so far this month.
 We’ll do well over a million minutes of JUST phone call time this year.
 (Don’t get me started on text messages... those stats will blow your mind).

 It is true that over the past decade we’ve all become less and less reliant on phone calls for information.
 And parents are still going to screen phone calls from numbers they don't know yet.
 But what that tweet was missing was the reality that parents do want to connect with teachers- it’s just that making those connections has historically been quite difficult.
 In many districts, it’s not easy at all.
 But connections are happening.
 Often, in fact.